 Restaurant chains and food businesses are also leveraging smart TVs and Cars to enable customers to order food.
 Papa John’s makes pizza ordering through Apple TV as easy as streaming a movie.
 Similarly, Pizza Hut in partnership with Accenture and Visa developed an in-car system to order pizzas and pay through the pizza checkout, just by speaking into the system.

 #4 Apps Tapping into New Niches

-As a startup, it is advised to find a unique niche to avoid stiff competition and also to offer a different experience to customers that may fulfill what they have been looking for.
+As a startup, it is advised to find a unique niche to avoid stiff competition.
+Also, offer a different experience to customers that may fulfill what they have been looking for.
 Businesses are thinking out-of-the-box to enter into new niches such as offering organic or vegan meals, health-focused smoothies and meals, etc. The upcoming trend in food delivery-related apps is pet food apps, food waste apps, etc.

 Augmented Reality and Virtual Reality aid food delivery business in marketing, increasing brand visibility and even providing virtual training to their staff.
 Businesses can use AR to advertise their food offerings in a creative way.
 For instance, Just Eat used Facebook Messenger to promote its new food items wherein, the customers could view the food items floating into their mouths using the camera.
 Further, providing virtual training to employees proves to be more cost-efficient and provides a better learning curve.